TESSA01 – Reimbursement

 Any round-trip airfare over $500 must be approved in advance by Melanie Smith (see contact information above.)
 Please remember the Fly America Act, as enacted by Congress, mandates that individuals use FAA-certified airlines headquartered in the United States on travel funded by the U.S. Government.

-Hotel costs will only be reimbursed for the night of August 12th for up to $200 + tax.
+Hotel costs will only be reimbursed for the nights of July 28th and 29th for up to $210 + tax/night.

 Individuals are expected to exercise good judgment when ordering meals.
 Personal meals are allowable for only those meals not provided by the event.
 Alcohol is not a reimbursable expense.